Topics on this page

 For more information, see Set up log inspection.

 The Application Control module monitors changes - "drift" or "delta" - compared to the computer’s original software.
 Once application control is enabled, all software changes are logged and events are created when it detects new or changed software on the file system.
-When Deep Security Agent detects changes, you can allow or block the software, and optionally lock down the computer.
+When the agent detects changes, you can allow or block the software, and optionally lock down the computer.

 For more information, see Enable application control.